 Designed by M.W.
 Herron, Old City Hall sits proudly on the National Register of Historic Places in Shasta County.

 Built with quality bricks from the Redding Brick and Tile Company, it is guarded by majestic palm trees planted in 1908.
 The building, which doubled as the city’s police station until the 1960s, now accommodates the Old City Hall Gallery and Performing Arts Center, exhibiting quality pieces by local artists.

 An intriguing example of when work and art collide, the Monolith in Redding is the remnants of the Shasta Dam build, converted into a public art space by Seattle-based artist Buster Simpson.

 It was once part of a conveyor belt that transported more than 12 million tons of gravel to the dam from the Redding river bed.

-Spanning 10,000 square feet, the simplistic yet haunting architecture provides an ideal facade for events and photographic shoots of all kinds and has proven popular for weddings and receptions.
+Spanning 10,000 square feet, the simplistic yet haunting architecture provides an ideal facade for events and photographic shoots of all kinds.

 The jewel in Redding’s crown, the iconic and spectacular Sundial Bridge, was built in 2004 to create a tourism hub for the region.